Watch past educational presentations and see live events in real time

 Paget's disease of bone is an uncommon, chronic bone disorder that occurs in only about one percent of

-people in the United States and slightly more often in men than in women (3 to 2).
+people in the United States and slightly more often in men than in women (three to two).
 Individuals with Paget's disease experience

 rapid isolated bone repair, which causes a variety of symptoms from softer bones to enlarged bone growth, typically involving